Skip to content

 def thread_function(dao, logger, taxpayers: list):

-# log start of thread
+# log thread start

 thread_name = threading.current_thread().name